Jay Mehler: Liam Gallagher

-Mehler is currently touring with former Oasis and Beady Eye lead singer Liam Gallagher, having released his solo debut in 2017.
+Mehler is currently touring with current Oasis and former Beady Eye lead singer Liam Gallagher, having released his solo debut in 2017.

 Equipment

 Mehler uses Gretsch guitars live accompanied by Vox amplifiers, notably the AC30CC2X.
 He also has been seen using Marshall Bluesbreakers.
 He uses a Blackstar HT-Dual pedal to create his tone, with him saying the pedal is the "base of his live sound".
 He has also been seen using a Univibe pedal, a Boss TR-2 Tremolo, a Boss tuner and the Small Clone and Small Stone from Electro Harmonix.
 For Liam Gallagher's solo tour, Mehler uses a Fender Bassbreaker and a Marshall 4x12 cab.
-His guitars include a Gibson Les Paul and a Gibson 355.
+His guitars include a Gibson Les Paul,Gibson 355 And a Fender Telecaster Deluxe.